Artsy toys for kids are a lifesaver at my house.

 Fashion Design Kit

 Did you have a Spirograph when you were a kid?
 I did, and I loved it.
 Guess what?
-They are still making them, and they’re still fun art toys for kids!
+They are still making them, and they’re still fun artsy toys for kids!
 We personally have this version by Lakeshore and really enjoy it, but if you feel more confident ordering the original Spirograph brand, it’s available on Amazon and highly rated.
 There is also a Spirograph Junior version more suitable for younger kids (3 and up).

 I know I said I don’t craft, but you would be amazed at what kids can come up with on their own when they are just handed a mess of craft supplies and instructed to go to town.
 I recommend always having a big assortment on hand (googly eyes, pipe cleaners, sequins, craft sticks, feathers, and so on), along with the requisite glue, and probably some safety scissors.
-You can get a pre-assembled kit like this one from Lakeshore, or you can go to the store and put together your own stash.
+You can get a pre-assembled kit like this one, or you can go to the store and put together your own stash.

 Listen, there may be days when you feel like you will never finish sweeping up sequins off the floor, but the fun the kids will have and their creative finished products will (hopefully) be worth the mess!